geops/react-spatial/src/components/BaseLayerToggler/README.md

 #

-This demonstrates the use of LayerTree.
+This demonstrates the use of BaseLayerToggler.

 ```jsx
 import React from 'react';